pypeaday/agentic-starter-kit-python/USER_INSTRUCTIONS.md

 3. Then work with your model to perform the task of filing out the [deliverables](/agent/design/deliverables.md) based on the overview and the tech stack.

+## Development

+1. I like to manage python and environments myself with `uv` - so make a new repo, then `uv init` and either make a `requirements.txt` file or start using `uv add` to add requirements.
+2. I also typically manage docker myself without letting the Agent run docker commands - this repo comes with a dockerfile, compose file, and entrypoint script to serve as fodder for the docker setup